 And she replied with thanks plus a comment that touched my heart.
 It was, “I laugh each time I see this photo.”

 Everyone likes their photos.
-In fact, everyone finds some special message in their photos.
+In fact, everyone finds some special message in them.

-So the next time someone shows you a photo that they took, be kind.
+So the next time someone shows you a photo, be kind.

 Admire it.
 Praise it.
 Enjoy it.